 Dive Sites of the Gili Islands

-Shark Point is one of the deeper sites for diving in the Gili islands and this site is very popular with diving liveaboards because of the number and variety of marine life.
-The dive starts on the shallow reef where there is an abundance of coral and lots of turtles to swim with.
-Deeper down you can see white and black tipped reef sharks and even mantas gliding gracefully past.
+Shark Point is one of the deeper sites for diving in the Gili islands, and this site is very popular with diving liveaboards because of the number and variety of marine life.
+The dive starts on the shallow reef, where there is an abundance of coral and lots of turtles to swim with.
+Deeper down, you can see white and black-tipped reef sharks and even mantas gliding gracefully past.
 It is worth noting that this dive site is 35 meters at the deepest point and isn’t really suitable for beginners.

 On the opposite end of Gili Trawangan from Shark Point is Manta Point.
-This is also a sloping reef with plenty of turtles and some small white tips sleeping under rocks in the deeper parts.
-There is also of course a good chance of spotting mantas passing over the reef, so best to keep your eyes peeled.
+This is also a sloping reef with plenty of turtles and small white tips sleeping under rocks in the deeper parts.
+There is also a good chance of spotting mantas passing over the reef, so best to keep your eyes peeled.

 Top Tips for Divers